soihen/BioinfoStuff/tertiary_analysis/README.md

 ![benign_classification2](https://github.com/ZKai0801/BioinfoStuff/blob/figures/figures/benign_classification2.png?raw=true)

-But as we can see from figure 2, not many criteria can be used to determine the benign status of a somatic variants.
+But as we can see from figure 2, not many criteria can be used to determine the benign status of a somatic variants in cancer.

 1. BA -- population freq > 1% in ESP, 1000 genome project or ExAC (dbSNP use gnomAD freq)
 2. BS1 -- population freq > freq in rare disease (orphatNet) by 1%